What does a Restaurant Shift Leader do?

 Responsibilities:

-- Supervise and manage restaurant staff during assigned shift.
+- Supervise and coordinate the activities of kitchen and front-of-house staff during assigned shifts.

 - Maintain a clean and organized work environment.